sa-tre/satre-specification/docs/source/pillars/information_governance.md

 ### Internal Audit

-_An independent evaluation process within the TRE organisation that assesses and improves its internal controls, risk management, and governance.._
+_An independent evaluation process within the TRE organisation that assesses and improves its internal controls, risk management, and governance._

 ```{list-table}
 :header-rows: 1